The Green Green Grass: Episodes

-One of the show's most memorable moments saw The Driscoll Brothers machine gun Boycie's door down in the episode "Home Brew".
-The Driscoll Brothers found Boycie in the episode "Brothers and Sisters" due to a visit from Marlene's sister.
+The Driscoll Brothers machine gun Boycie's door down in the episode "Home Brew".

 Thirty-two episodes of The Green Green Grass, mostly written by John Sullivan, were broadcast on BBC1 between 9 September 2005 and 5 March 2009.
 The show aired in four series (2005–07; 2009) and also aired three Christmas special editions (2005–07).
 All of the regular series episodes had a running time of 30 minutes, and all subsequent specials had a running time ranging from 40 to 50 minutes.
 All the episodes were shot in front of a live audience, with an added laughter track.

 The three extended length specials were aired at Christmas.
 The first, aired 2005, was 50 minutes in length and featured a guest appearance from The Driscoll Brothers (Roy Marsden and Christopher Ryan).
 The second special, aired 2006, was 45 minutes in length and featured only the main and recurring cast members.
 The third, aired 2007, was 40 minutes in length and featured a guest appearance from George Wendt.